jagilber/managedIdentityClientTest/readme.md

 1. create a service fabric cluster with managed identity token service enabled
 1. create a service fabric application with a service that uses the managed identity token service
-1. create a service principal with the necessary permissions to access the managed identity token service
+1. create a service principal with the necessary permissions to access key vault secret get, list
 1. deploy the application to the cluster via ARM template
 1. rdp into node and run process explorer to view environment variables of published application / service